Welcome to EditorNinja’s first editor pricing survey! We’re constantly being asked by:

 What Could Explain The Lower vs Higher Rates?

-When hiring a freelancer (or a service like EditorNinja, which works with pre-vetted freelancers to deliver the service), it’s important to understand why rates are what they are.
+When hiring a freelancer (or a service like EditorNinja, which works with pre-vetted freelancers to deliver the service), it’s essential to understand why rates are what they are.

 Freelance editors usually set their rates on a combination of the following:

-To explain this a bit more, a fairly inexperienced freelancer who is simply proofreading and does not have many clients will charge the lowest hourly rate.
-A very experienced freelancer who is doing in-depth editing and coaching writers and is near their capacity will charge the most.
+To explain this more, a relatively inexperienced freelancer who simply proofreads and does not have many clients will charge the lowest hourly rate.
+A very experienced freelancer doing in-depth editing and coaching writers who is near their capacity will charge the most.

-To put it simply – you get what you pay for.
+To put it – you get what you pay for.

-PS: this is why EditorNinja is transparent with our fees to you.
-You understand what you get for what you pay, and we are always balancing capacity with incoming needs.
-Thus, we always have capacity for your editing needs and take care of paying editors for the work they do for you.
+PS: This is why EditorNinja is transparent about our fees to you.
+You understand what you get for what you pay, and we are constantly balancing capacity with incoming needs.
+Thus, we always have the capacity for your editing needs and take care of paying editors for the work they do for you.
 You get great editing without worrying about hiring, vetting, managing, and paying editors.
 It’s all the good of working with freelancers without the downsides.

 How Does EditorNinja’s Data Compare To The EFA’s Data?

 The EFA, or Editorial Freelancer’s Association, published a survey in April 2020 with editing rates.
-As you will see below, EditorNinja’s results fall roughly in line with the EFA’s, meaning both can be trusted as directionally accurate.
+As you will see below, EditorNinja’s results roughly align with the EFA’s, meaning both can be trusted as directionally accurate.
 Some of EditorNinja’s rates are a bit lower than the EFA’s, especially on the low end, which means that EditorNinja’s dataset likely includes respondents from outside the United States.

-Here are some of the EFA’s gathered rates, as gathered in April 2020.
-Please note that these were taken near the start of the Covid-19 pandemic and, thus, may be a bit outdated.
+Here are some of the EFA’s gathered rates, as collected in April 2020.
+Please note that these were taken near the start of the Covid-19 pandemic and, thus, might be a bit outdated.

 Conclusion